-“Hello ma’am, my name is Mr. Day and this is my wife.
-I just want you to know that I will be looking out for Miss.
-Patricia here.
-I will make sure she is taken care of and that she is as comfortable as possible.”
+“Hello ma’am,” he said, “my name is Mr. Day and this is my wife.”
+He gestured to my Grammie’s roommate.
+“I just want you to know that I will be looking out for your mom, Miss.
+Patricia, here.
+I will make sure she is taken care of and is as comfortable as possible.”

-What a love they must have had, I thought; though it was clear that to him that it did not live in the past.
+What a love they must have had, I thought; though it was clear that to him it did not live in the past.
 This woman, even while held in the clutches of tubes and wires, was still the woman he married, the woman who held his heart.

-“Her feet kick,” she’d said between slow breaths.
+“Her feet kick,” she’d said.

-“What do you mean?”
+“What do you mean?” my mom asked.

-“When he talks to her; she kicks her feet when she hears his voice.”
+“When he talks to her.
+She kicks her feet when she hears his voice.”

-Oh what a love they still have.
+Oh what a love they still have, I thought.

 He, who has every reason to feel trapped or angry or resentful, looks at her like his own perfect Sleeping Beauty, and she, who has every reason to let go, holds on to hear that voice she knows so well.
-For even now in the worse, they still find a way to keep the vow from the better.
+For even in the worse, they still find a way to keep the vow from the better.